trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    plotProject!(p, MODEL)
    ```

-   To update the plot at any time, use
+   Plots are updated in response to user interactions.
+However, to update the plot at any time, use

    ```
    updatePlot!(p, options)
    ```

    Options are `MODEL`, `GRID`, `MESH`, and `REFINEMENTS`.
 To plot combinations, sum the options, e.g.
    `MODEL`+`GRID` or `MODEL`+`MESH`.
-(You normally are not intersted in the background grid once
+(You normally are not interested in the background grid once
    the mesh is generated.)

 5. Set the [background grid](#(#BackgroundGrid))

-   When no outer boundary curve is present the background grid can be set with
+   When no outer boundary curve is present, the background grid can be set with

    ```
    addBackgroundGrid!(p, lower left [x,y,z], spacing [dx,dy,dz], num Intervals [nX,nY,nZ])